Paul Weinberg on 'When Poverty Mattered'

 You can't really say there is a movement today.
 There definitely was in the 1960s and 1970s.
 There were about 200 groups that identify as working on poverty issues across the country, according to an internal government report.
 I don't there are that many now.

-Meg Borthwick is rabble's babble moderator and a freelance writer.
+Meg Borthwick has been a journalist in broadcast, print and online media for more than 30 years.
+She moderates rabble's political discussion forum, babble.
 You can read an excerpt from When Poverty Mattered here.

 Author image: Jeff Hayward.
 Background image: Annie Spratt/Unsplash